mw44118/splash-financial-code-test/README.rst

 1. Writing the logic to accumulate sums is tricky.
 Meanwhile, there are dozens of excellent tutorials out for using window functions.

-2. Really smart programmers have been optimizing the window function internal code for **years** now.
-A home-rolled solution will not likely run as fast.

-    For 90 days * 100 accounts, you have at worst 10k combinations to
+2. For 90 days * 100 accounts, you have roughly about 10k combinations
-    worry about, so a slow implementation is fine.
+    to worry about, so a slow home-rolled implementation is fine.

     When you consider 3 years of data and a thousand accounts, you have a million combinations to consider.

+    Really smart programmers have been optimizing the window function internal code for **years** now and it is going to be much faster to use their work.

-3. If we want to look at a 30-day or 90-day moving average, or many other windows of data, it would **trivial** to calculate those statistics with a windowing function, but not so easy with a home-rolled approach.
+3. If we want to look at a 30-day or 90-day moving average, or many other windows of data, it would be **trivial** to calculate those statistics with a windowing function, but not so easy with a home-rolled approach.